Trinitou/MidiFighterTwisterXT/README.md

 Extended bi-directional communication for the DJ TechTools MidiFighter Twister

 ## Firmware
 The Midi Fighter Twister firmware has been modified to support a more nuanced bi-directional communication.
 That means that the controller can be configured on the fly via MIDI cc/SysEx.
 E.g. individual RGB led colors can be addressed and changed directly during runtime.
-Source code can be found [here](https://github.com/Trinitou/Midi_Fighter_Twister_Open_Source).
+* If you are interested in how things work internally, have a look at the [firmware source code](https://github.com/Trinitou/Midi_Fighter_Twister_Open_Source).

 ## Advanced integration
 The extended bi-directional communication features can be used for advanced integration of the Midi Fighter Twister with other software: